AlineQuadros/blog/_posts/2019-01-11-modelling-mangrove-forests.md

 <img src="/blog/assets/images/mangrove_npp.png">

-<div class="alert-lightblue"> Every year, mangroves shed about 57% of the total Net Primary Production (NPP).
+Every year, mangroves shed about 57% of the total Net Primary Production (NPP).
 Globally, this represents an input of organic matter of about  6.7 Mg per Ha.
 In the mangroves of Ajuruteua, which are highly productive, this value is even bigger: 9.5 Mg per Ha.
-This biomass accumulates and decomposes in the sediment, or is exported to adjacent ecosystems. </div>
+This biomass accumulates and decomposes in the sediment, or is exported to adjacent ecosystems.

 Could we predict how much biomass a mangrove will produce if we have basic information on the structure of its trees?